basaandewiel/basaandewiel.github.io/_posts/2022-05-05-Install-openVPN-on-openWRT.md

 After you have installed the OpenVPN package these two instances will be automatically started when the above mentioned files are present in directory `/etc/openvpn/

-NB: this guide does not use the GUI methode (Luci) for installing OpenVPN, but uses command line.
-When you should configure OpenVPN via Luci the config files are place in /etc/config/openvpn. /etc/init.d/x reads /etc/config/x and OVERwrites to /etc/x/.
+NB: this guide does not use the GUI method (Luci) for installing OpenVPN, but uses command line.
+When you should configure OpenVPN via Luci the config files are placed in `/etc/config/openvpn`. `/etc/init.d/x` reads `/etc/config/x` and OVERwrites to `/etc/x/`.
 So you should not mix configuring via Luci and via command line!

-Both OpenVPN instances you their own
+Both OpenVPN instances have their own
 * tun device
 * subset (of IP-addresses that are assigned to clients)